-The Lamar Haines Memorial Wildlife Are north of Flagstaff sports herds of elk and mule deer as well as a long list of year-round resident birds that include Mexican spotted owls and northern goshawks.
+The Lamar Haines Memorial Wildlife Area north of Flagstaff sports herds of elk and mule deer, as well as a long list of year-round resident birds that include Mexican-spotted owls and northern goshawks.

 A little farther north, just west of Highway 89 is the House Rock Wildlife Area.
 Home to one of two locations in Arizona where one can see state-managed bison herds, this area offers a rare glimpse at the majestic creatures that once roamed much of the western United States.